 Peer-to-peer (P2P) payments have been around for a while, but they are becoming a more and more popular fintech solution when paying for goods and services.
-It’s estimated the P2P online payment market will be worth $2598.6 million in 2022.
+The P2P online payment market is projected to reach $13,488.90 billion by 2032.
+Many consumers have adopted these services for everyday transactions.

-Venmo, PayPal, Square Cash, and Zelle are all popular P2P payment platforms.
+Venmo, PayPal, and Zelle are all popular P2P payment platforms that are used to send money.
+These platforms operate as digital platforms, enabling users to send and receive money through online or app-based interfaces.
 Consumers love them for their convenience, speed, and security.
 And businesses are also benefiting.

 The payment landscape today is complex.
 It’s rare to find one solution that fits every need.
-P2P payment services are another payment option to have in the bag to make sending and receiving money even more convenient.
+P2P payment services are another payment option that make sending and receiving money even more convenient.
+P2P payments are also commonly used in online marketplaces to facilitate transactions between buyers and sellers.

-Peer-to-peer payments (sometimes referred to as person-to-person payments) are digital payments between two individuals, a type of mobile banking.
-The funds are transferred directly from one person’s bank account, checking account, credit or debit card, or payment app, to another person’s bank account, or app.
+Peer-to-peer payments (sometimes referred to as person-to-person payments) are digital payments between two individuals – a type of mobile banking.
+A P2P payment service is designed to facilitate direct person-to-person transactions quickly and securely.
+The funds are transferred directly from one person’s bank account, checking account, credit or debit card, or payment app, to another person’s bank account or app.
+Bank accounts are a key funding source for P2P payments, and these payment apps often require users to link a funding source, such as a bank account or card.

-Where banks have fallen short, P2P payments have stepped in to make things more convenient.
-The biggest one being that they’re instant.
+Where banks have fallen short, P2P payments have stepped in to make sending money more convenient.
+The biggest factor being that they’re instant.
+P2P payments work by allowing users to link their bank accounts or cards to the app, select a contact, and initiate a transfer directly through the platform.

 If you were to do this the traditional way, depending on which bank your payer or payee is with, you may have to wait up to three business days.

 Person-to-person payments work by connecting the payer and the payee through an app or website.
 The payer enters the amount they want to send and the payee’s email or phone number.
-The funds are transferred directly from the payer’s bank account, debit card, or credit card to the payee’s P2P account, usually within minutes.
+The funds are transferred directly from the payer’s bank account, debit card, or credit card to the payee’s P2P account, usually within minutes, making sending money easier than ever to complete transactions.
+Typically, the funds are deposited into the recipient’s account, which may be a P2P app account or the recipient’s bank account.
+Users can send payments or transfer money quickly and easily through these platforms.

 The platforms use a variety of methods to transfer the funds.
 Some peer payment apps, like PayPal and Venmo, use ACH transfers to send money via a linked bank account.
 This is the same method your employer uses to deposit your paycheck into your bank account.
-The transaction will appear instantly in the PayPal or Venmo account.
-However, it may take a few days to be moved into the payee’s actual bank account.
+These platforms use internal ledgers to show funds instantly, while the actual movement of money from a bank typically uses ACH, which settles in 1–3 days.
+It may take a few days for the money to be moved from the user’s bank account to the recipient’s bank account.
 But it’s free with other accounts in the same country.

 Peer-to-peer payments are considered safe and secure platforms for performing financial transactions.
 Like all payment software, they are held to high regulatory standards and use a variety of methods to keep information and funds safe.